polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 3: Deploy an Azure Resource Manager QuickStart template

-1. From the lab computer, start a Web browser and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-multi-sid-db-md>
+1. From the lab computer, start a Web browser and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image-multi-sid-db-md>.

-2. On the **SAP NetWeaver 3-tier multi SID DB (managed disks)** page, click **Deploy to Azure**
+2. On the **SAP NetWeaver 3-tier multi SID DB (managed disks)** page, click **Deploy to Azure**.

 3. If prompted, on the **Sign in to your account** page, type in the user name and the password of the work or school or personal Microsoft account with the owner role in the Azure subscription you will be using for this lab, and click **Sign in**.
 The Web browser window should automatically redirect to the Azure portal and display the **SAP NetWeaver 3-tier multi SID DB (managed disks)** blade.

 4. On the **SAP NetWeaver 3-tier multi SID DB (managed disks)** blade, specify the following settings:

-    -   Subscription: *the name of your Azure subscription*
+    -   Subscription: **The name of your Azure subscription**

     -   Resource group: **hana-s03-RG**